hunterdyar/RocketLeagueStrategy/index.md

 Almost 3k hours and I'm only writing this down now lol.
 Positions, Rotations, Terms, Communication, Kickoffs, other stuff.
+This is not a complete guide, I'm just writing down the parts I have opinions on.
+If you're here to learn Rocket League meta, this won't teach everything.

-By Blooper.
+By SorrySorrySorry.
 Help from Flash and KaPow.

-The original point of this was to write down the “shouts” so we could all agree on our comms, and then it just kind of ballooned into more.
+This started as a shared doc where I wrote down the “shouts” so we could all agree on our comms.
+It just kind of ballooned into more.
+I'll likely start coaching a collegiate team in the future (I work for a university that is trying to start an eSports program), so that motivated me somewhat too.

 # Fundamentals